vic485/Tumbleweed-MaXX/README.md

 # Tumbleweed MaXX
 Unofficial installation script for MaXX Interactive Desktop on openSUSE Tubmleweed.

-Tested with snapshot 20231214
+Tested with snapshot 20241226

 ## Notes
-Requires another desktop environment installed to work properly.
-I prefer KDE but Gnome is the officially supported DE.
-Selecting the "Generic Desktop" workflow when installing tumbleweed currently causes png files to fail to load in rox-filer.
+Works with "Generic Desktop" pattern to create a very minimal system.
+Provided config files help to setup a more daily-drivable install.

 Setup for xscreensaver and a config file are provided in the `screensaver` folder.